Results for “infrastructure”

 Governor Whitmer kicks off Michigan's 2026 road construction season with her final infrastructure push while facing legal challenges to the marijuana wholesale tax that funds the nearly $2 billion annual road investment.

-April 11, 2026·Michigan Capitol·5 sources - politics
+April 11, 2026·Michigan Capitol·5 sources - governor

 Michigan Road Construction Season Begins with Nearly $60 Million in Oakland County Projects and Statewide Infrastructure Improvements